kshulgina/codetta/README.md

 	wget http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.seed.gz
 	gunzip Pfam-A.seed.gz

-Then, use HMMER to build a searchable database, using the `--enone` flag to turn off entropy weighting.
+Then, use HMMER (v3.1b) to build a searchable database, using the `--enone` flag to turn off entropy weighting.
 This will also take a few minutes.
+This process creates 3 Gb worth of files, so make sure you have sufficient disk space.
+If you use either a different version of HMMER or a different version of the Pfam database, then you

 	hmmbuild --enone Pfam-A_enone.hmm Pfam-A.seed
+	rm Pfam-A.seed
 	hmmpress Pfam-A_enone.hmm

 Now you're ready to predict some genetic codes!